 Cusco boasts several luxury hotels for those seeking an exclusive and comfortable experience.
 These establishments offer excellent service and prime locations close to major tourist attractions.

-- Belmond Palacio Nazarenas: Luxury five-star hotel in a restored colonial palace with 55 rooms, a heated pool, a gourmet restaurant, and a spa.
-Address: Calle Plazoleta Nazarenas 223, Cusco, Peru.
+- Belmond Palacio Nazarenas: An exclusive five-star hotel located in a restored colonial palace at 223 Plazoleta Nazarenas Street, featuring 55 rooms, a heated pool, a fine-dining restaurant, and a sophisticated spa.

 Boutique Hotels in Cusco